TabbyML/tabby/docs/decoding.md

 ## Autocompletion

 The `target_prefix` argument can be used to force the start of the translation.
-Let's say we want to replace the first occurence of `die` by `das` in the translation:
+Let's say we want to replace the first occurrence of `die` by `das` in the translation:

 ```python
 results = translator.translate_batch(